Employee Spotlight: Paul Kelly

 In addition to this, my hobbies are many: home improvement projects, beekeeping, game shooting, motorcycle touring, gentle off road mountain-bike riding, scuba diving and rock climbing are all attempted when I have time and are a brave attempt to stave off the effects of advancing years.
 There are some in my life who would say, I haven’t grown up yet!

 What was the best book you’ve read or movie you’ve seen recently?

 The Concrete Society’s TR34 4th Edition – Concrete industrial ground floors a guide to design and construction.
 Hastily avoiding to appear as an antagonist and receipt of the Pink Slip, I would add that this is a book I constantly reference during the course of my work; have done for years!

 They don’t appear to make good movies anymore, or I’m too stupid to understand the weird endings that are all too common, I’d rather pick one all time favourite, which would be Mel Gibson’s Braveheart.
 The depiction of William Wallace is good despite not being 100% historically accurate.
 The film reminds me of the Scottish countryside, particularly the West Coast & Highlands, which is fantastic when it’s not raining and have spent a lot of time there over the years.
 My only reservation is it being another depiction of the English receiving a good kicking, which I know appeals to many of my colleagues who presently reside in the British ex colony!!

-What are you most excited about in 2020, for both Somero and the future of concrete placement?
+What are you most excited about for both Somero and the future of concrete placement?

 Getting to the other side of this current Coronavirus situation, new product launches and getting the company’s interests back on track.